Privacy & Cookies Policy

 8. Security measures

 We implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk of the personal data we process.
-These measures are designed to protect your data from unauthorized access, disclosure, alteration, or destruction.
+In accordance with GDPR Article 32, we have measures in place to protect data against unauthorized access, alteration, disclosure or destruction.
+These include:

 Please note: